openflighthpc/concertim-ansible-playbook/README.md

 Once the partitions have been mounted, the post-deploy script can be ran and the bootloader installed.

-These commands are to be ran on the VM.
+These commands are to be ran as `root` on the VM.

 ```
+/mnt/staging/root/stage-2-scripts/prepare-chroot.sh
 chroot /mnt/staging
 /usr/local/sbin/safe.postdeploy.sh
 /usr/sbin/safe.install_bootloader 1 2 3
 echo $?
 ```

 The final line of output should be `0`, if it isn't investigate and fix!
+It's important to check the exit code of `safe.install_bootloader` as it can fail silently.

 ## Boot machine from VMDK